 If a specialist cannot be found in your community, ask the neurology department of the nearest medical school for a referral.
 A hospital affiliated with a medical school may also have a dementia or movement disorders clinic that provides expert evaluation.
 See the Resources section.

 Doctors perform physical and neurological examinations and various tests to distinguish LBD from other illnesses.
-A thorough evaluation includes:
+An evaluation may include:

 There are no brain scans or medical tests that can definitively diagnose LBD.
 Currently, LBD can be diagnosed with certainty only by a brain autopsy after death.

 However, researchers are studying ways to diagnose LBD more accurately in the living brain.
-Certain types of neuroimaging—positron emission tomography and SPECT—have shown promise in detecting differences between dementia with Lewy bodies and Alzheimer’s disease.
+Certain types of neuroimaging—positron emission tomography and single-photon emission computed tomography—have shown promise in detecting differences between dementia with Lewy bodies and Alzheimer’s disease.
 These methods may help diagnose certain features of the disorder, such as dopamine deficiencies.
 Researchers are also investigating the use of lumbar puncture (spinal tap) to measure proteins in cerebrospinal fluid that might distinguish dementia with Lewy bodies from Alzheimer’s disease and other brain disorders.

 It is important for the patient and a close family member or friend to tell the doctor about any symptoms involving thinking, movement, sleep, behavior, or mood.
 Also, discuss other health problems and provide a list of all current medications, including prescriptions, over-the-counter drugs, vitamins, and supplements.
 Certain medications can worsen LBD symptoms.